The Greek origins of the word Psychotherapy:

 I do not charge for assessment, as this is an opportunity to see if we can work with one another.
 If we proceed, thereafter, I charge £50 a session which lasts 50 minutes.
 I see individuals on low income who are referred via The Site for Contemporary Psychoanalysis Low Cost Clinic.

 I am based at Clarence House in Penzance.

 If you would like to find out more about psychotherapy and how it might be able to help you please feel free to email me or call me on 07983 259440

-Psychoanalytic Therapist training with the Site for Contemporary Psychoanalysis.
+Member of The Site for Contemporary Psychoanalysis.

 I qualified as a doctor from Leeds Medical School in 1994.
 I have worked in psychiatry in the NHS for the past 20 years and gradually developed my interest in psychoanalytic psychotherapy.
 I continue to work in the NHS part time.

 Separate from this, in my capacity as a psychoanalyst, I offer private psychoanalytic therapy at Clarence House.
 Come and talk to me in a confidential, non judgmental space and explore whatever is on your mind.
 Sessions are for 50 minutes once or twice a week and I currently charge £50 a session.
 The first consultation is free.
 Email me, text, or phone 07419 210072